zhxu33/ecs170_project/README.md

 ## model/

 > ### human-action-detection.ipynb
-This notebook is where we preprocessed data and experimented with MobileNet model using CNN.
+This notebook is where we preprocessed data and experimented with MobileNet CNN model.

 > ### human-action-detection-using-efficientnet.ipynb
-This is the final model we built with EfficientNet.
+This is the final model we built with EfficientNet CNN.